Resources for Advisors

 - Every once and a while, get together with your students individually outside of official meetings.
 Meet them for lunch or dinner and just chat about non-business stuff.
 You'll be amazed at how much easier it is to get things done organizationally once you know the students on a personal level.

-- When starting to work with a new advisee it's really helpful to spend some time to get to know his/her communication style and preferences.
-For example, it is important to know if e-mail, cell phone, Facebook, etc. are good ways to get in touch with the students.
-Also, it's helpful to understand if the student is someone who takes notes, prefers to 'store it in his/her head', or needs a follow-up e-mail with summary notes.
-All of this information helps to make things go smoothly for the rest of the year.
+- When starting to work with a new advisee it's really helpful to spend some time to get to know their communication style and preferences.
+For example, it is important to know if e-mail, cell phone, social media, etc. are good ways to get in touch with the students.

 - American College Personnel Association (ACPA) Advisor Manual